nipa-cloud/tf-dev-env/README.md

 ```

 NOTE:
-Above example build whole TungstenFabric project with default kernel headers and those
+Above example build whole OpenSDN project with default kernel headers and those
 are headers for running kernel (`uname -r`).
 If you want to customize your manual build and
 use i.e newer kernel header take a look at below examples.

-In case you want to compile TungstenFabric with latest or another custom kernel headers installed
+In case you want to compile OpenSDN with latest or another custom kernel headers installed
 in `tf-dev-sandbox` container, then you have to run scons with extra arguments:

 ``` bash